isaac-diaby/OlympusTrader/docs/source/getting_started.rst

       def  executeInsight(self,  insight):
-         for i, insight in  enumerate(self.insights[symbol]):
          match insight.state:
             case InsightState.NEW:
                # How to execution new insights that are generated
                pass

             case InsightState.FILLED:
                # How to manage open insights
                pass

             # ... other cases
             case _:
                pass